michal-optimizely/google-analytics-optimizely-gtm-integration/README.md

 - `optimizely-dimension-value`
 - `optimizely-referrer`

-## Updates in v2.0 integration code
+## Changelog
+- **Version 2.0:**
-The integration code was simplified by using the [getDecisionString method](https://developers.optimizely.com/x/solutions/javascript/reference/index.html#function_getdecisionstring) for collecting the integration string instead of the set of multiple older APIs and concatonating the result together manualy.
-This also means this integration now adheres to the naming conventions for third-party integrations as outlined [here](https://help.optimizely.com/Integrate_Other_Platforms/Naming_conventions_for_third-party_integrations).
+  - The integration code was simplified by using the [getDecisionString method](https://developers.optimizely.com/x/solutions/javascript/reference/index.html#function_getdecisionstring) for collecting the integration string instead of the set of multiple older APIs and concatonating the result together manualy.
+This also means this integration now adheres to the naming conventions for third-party integrations as outlined [here].(https://help.optimizely.com/Integrate_Other_Platforms/Naming_conventions_for_third-party_integrations).
-Lastly, v2.0 also implements [this suggestion](https://gist.github.com/Bigspencey/67931877400e121554c22a979109a496#gistcomment-2679566) to avoid the risk of throwing an error on pages without Optimizely snippet implemented.
+  - Implemented [this suggestion](https://gist.github.com/Bigspencey/67931877400e121554c22a979109a496#gistcomment-2679566) to avoid the risk of throwing an error on pages without Optimizely snippet implemented.
+- **Version 2.1:**
+  - Removed automatic logging (no impact on the functionality of the integration).
+  - Removed custom variable unrelated to this integration from the exported GTM container.

 ## Issues?
 If you run into any issues while setting up the integration, reach out to Optimizely via a [Support ticket](https://help.optimizely.com/Account_Settings/File_online_tickets_for_support).